PMunch/libfuse-nim/README.md

   the content of which can be controlled with options on startup.
 - `jsonfile.nim` takes a JSON object as a string as an option and mounts one file per key, and a directory for each object and array.
 Keys can be written, and on unmount the final object is written out.
-Currently it is not possible to create new keys, only overriding existing ones.